farm-ng/amiga-dev-kit/website/docs/examples/file_reader_can/README.md

 mv ~/Download/2023_09_29_17_52_35_070804_dubnium-durian.0000.bin
 ```

-Now that you have your log file in the correct place, in your
-terminal navigate to where the repository `farm-ng-amiga` is and
+Now you should navigate (in your terminal) to the `farm-ng-amiga` repository.
-open Visual Studio Code.

 ## 2. Install the [farm-ng Brain ADK package](/docs/brain/brain-install)